gurkirt/dataset2h5/README.md

 # tf-trainer
-Tensor-flow trainer for action classification and detection
+A attempt, Tensor-flow trainer for action classification and detection